aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 # Semantic question matching, using Large Language Model Text Embeddings

-QnABot can now use text embeddings to provide semantic search capability, providing improved accuracy with much less tuning.
+QnABot can now use text embeddings to provide semantic search capability, with the goal of improved accuracy with much less tuning compared to standard Opensearch keyword based matching.

+For now this is an Experimental feature.
+We encourage you to try it on non-production instances initially, to validate expected accuracy improvements, and to test for any regression issues.

-QnaBot can now use
+With this release, QnaBot can now use
-1. Embeddings from a Text Embedding model hosted on an Amazon SageMaker endpoint - see https://huggingface.co/intfloat/e5-large
+1. PREFERRED: Embeddings from a Text Embedding model hosted on an Amazon SageMaker endpoint - see https://huggingface.co/intfloat/e5-large
-2. Embeddings from OpenAI text-embedding-ada-002 model - see https://beta.openai.com/docs/guides/embeddings
+2. NON PRODUCTION EXPERIMENTAL AND LOW VOLUME USE: Embeddings from OpenAI text-embedding-ada-002 model - see https://beta.openai.com/docs/guides/embeddings
-3. Embeddings from a user provided Lambda function.
+3. CUSTOMIZABLE: Embeddings from a user provided Lambda function - explore alternate pretrained and/or fine tuned embeddings models.

-## 1. Amazon Sagemaker (Preferred)
+## 1. Amazon Sagemaker (PREFERRED)

 QnABot provisions a single node ml.m5.xlarge Sagemaker endpoint running the Hugging Face el5-large model - see https://huggingface.co/intfloat/e5-large.
 Please check SageMaker pricing documentation for relevant costs.